Persistence, patience and costly information acquisition: Steady-state analysis

-that the agent incurs at each time in steady state.
-I call~$\cost^*$ the ``steady-state cost.''
-It measures the agent's long-run welfare: he is better off when~$\cost^*$ is lower. \footnote{ Indeed, substituting~$P_t=P^*\equiv\rho^2V^*+\vm$ into the Bellman equation~\eqref{eq:bellman} gives
+as the overall cost the agent incurs at each time in steady state.
+He is better off when~$\cost^*$ is lower.

-So~$\cost^*=(1-\delta)\pv(P^*)$ is proportional to the present value of the agent's overall costs in the steady state. }

 The non-monotonicity of~$V^*$ in~$\rho$ suggests~$\cost^*$ could also be non-monotone.
 Likewise, since~$V^*$ and~$x^*$ move in different directions when~$\delta$ or~$c$ rise, the net effect on~$\cost^*$ is potentially ambiguous.
-Proposition~\ref{prop:steady-state-cost} says the effects are, in fact, unambiguous: $\cost^*$ is monotone in \emph{all} of the exogenous parameters that determine~$V^*$.
+Proposition~\ref{prop:steady-state-cost} says the effects are, in fact, unambiguous: $\cost^*$ is monotone in \emph{all} the primitives that determine~$V^*$.